Lokgic/diss-repo/test.md

 This should give us pause, especially after one empirical studies after another showing us that people in general do not find probability intuitive (citation needed - most likely Linda problem).
 It seems incredible to think that probability is something that we can just perceive like we can perceive color.
 More important, probability relation, as Keynes envisions it, is something definite and objective, and this is usually not something we would characterize how perception works - even something as basic as the color of an object could be subject to vast disagreement.
 Keynes seems to recognize this:

 >What is self-evident to me and what I really know, may be only a probable belief to you, or may form no part of your rational beliefs at all.
 And this may be true not only of such things as my existence, but of some logical axioms also.
-Some men—indeed it is obviously the case—may have a greater power of logical intuition than others. [@keynes, 17]
+Some men--indeed it is obviously the case--may have a greater power of logical intuition than others. [@keynes, 17]

 Keynes's response is that, while it is true that people may disagree about the value of many probability relations, and "the perceptions of some relations of probability may be outside the powers of some or all of us"[@keynes, 18], it is sufficient if we could construct a formal system of probability based on relations that are clear to us: "Our logic is concerned with drawing conclusions by a series of steps of certain specific kinds from a limited body of premisses".[@keynes, 18] This answer seems to be begging the question, since we are questioning the very idea of perceptible probability relations.
 We shall return to this in our discussion of Ramsey's critique of Keynes's view.